 Food & Wine categorizes this popular no-no in the same list as drinking your wine with ice, eating your pizza with a fork, and dipping your french fries in mayonnaise.
 All of these rules are ridiculous, writer Justine Sterling says.

 Next time you’re in shorts and sandals at the barbecue party or summer fair, you might hesitate before grabbing that Heinz bottle or packet and squeezing out a red zig-zag across your frankfurter.
 But if you like it, don’t bow to peer pressure—do whatever you want to your own wiener.
 We won’t judge.
 (Some of us will.
 But probably silently, at least.)

-That’s the lesson of Harry Callahan’s famous rant from the 1983 Dirty Harry movie “Sudden Impact.”
+Not so Harry Callahan, with his famous rant from the 1983 Dirty Harry movie “Sudden Impact.”
 Clint Eastwood’s character can cope just fine with a filthy, brutal, and greedy world, but a ketchup dog?
 That’s a trigger for righteous rage.
 “Nobody,” Callahan says with a clenched jaw, “I mean nobody puts ketchup on a hot dog.”